Research Misconduct Policy

 The appointed Investigator(s) shall begin the investigation within 30 calendar days of the RIO’s written determination.
 On or before the date on which the investigation begins, the RIO will send the inquiry report and the written determination to the Office of Research Integrity [ORI], or other federal agency, if required under federal regulations.

 The Investigator(s) shall use best efforts to complete the investigation within 120 calendar days of the date on which it began, including conducting the investigation, preparing the report of findings, providing the draft report for comment, and sending the final report to ORI, if applicable.

-If it becomes apparent that MSU cannot complete the investigation within that period, the VPR shall promptly request an extension in writing from Office of Research Integrity, if applicable.
+If it becomes apparent that MSU cannot complete the investigation within that period, the RIO shall promptly request an extension in writing from Office of Research Integrity, if applicable.
 This time period does not apply to separate personnel actions which may be undertaken as a result of the investigation.

 400.03 Conduct of the Investigation